-Galileo was born in Florence, Italy in 1564 to a poor but noble family.
+Galileo was born in Pisa, Duchy of Florence, Italy in 1564 to a poor but noble family.

-His parents recognised their child’s innate intelligence and talents and so made sacrifices to have him educated.
+His parents recognised their child’s innate intelligence and talents and made sacrifices to have him educated.
 At his father’s insistence, Galileo studied the profitable career of medicine.
-But, at the University of Pisa, Galileo became fascinated in a wide range of subjects.
-He was also critical of many of Aristotle‘s teaching which had dominated education for the past 2,000 years.
+But, at the University of Pisa, Galileo became fascinated by a wide range of subjects.
+He also became critical of many of Aristotle‘s teaching which had dominated education for the past 2,000 years.

-Galileo was appointed to be a mathematics professor at the university of Pisa, but, his strident criticisms of Aristotle, left him isolated amongst his contemporaries.
-After three years of persecution, he resigned and went to the university of Padua.
-Here he taught maths.
-His entertaining lectures attracted a large following and he was able to spend the next 18 years pursuing his interests in astronomy and mechanics.
+Galileo was appointed to be a mathematics professor at the University of Pisa, but his strident criticisms of Aristotle left him isolated amongst his contemporaries.
+After three years of persecution, he resigned and went to the University of Padua, where he taught maths.
+His entertaining lectures attracted a large following, and he was able to spend the next 18 years pursuing his interests in astronomy and mechanics.

 During this time, Galileo made important discoveries about gravity, inertia and also developed the forerunner of the thermometer.
-Galileo also worked tirelessly on the science of gnomonics (telling time by shadows) and the laws of motion.
+He also worked on the pendulum clock Galileo also worked tirelessly on the science of gnomonics (telling time by shadows) and the laws of motion.

-It was in astronomy that Galileo that became famous and for his views, he also courted the opposition of the Holy Roman Catholic Church.
+It was in astronomy that Galileo became most famous.
+In particular, his support for heliocentrism garnered the opposition of the Holy Roman Catholic Church.

 - Saturn had a beautiful ring of clouds.